 Millett said bears kept the Conservation Officer Service (COS) in Quesnel busy, although officers were able to speak with property owners and come up with solutions such as managing and better securing their garbage and chicken coops.

-Officers had even chatted with several apartment complexes and waste management companies, after which ‘bear proof’ dumpsters due to the way they lock were installed.
+Officers had even chatted with several apartment complexes and waste management companies, after which ‘bear proof’ dumpsters were installed.